cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing an enjoyable experience, and generates developer happiness.
 We hold ourselves accountable to champion a testing process **that actually works**.

 We believe our documentation should be simple and approachable.
-This means  enabling ours readers to fully understand not just the **what** but **why**.
+This means enabling our readers to fully understand not just the **what** but **why**.

 We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests.